Самолеты (сортировка по:)

 J.Herris - Gotha Aircraft of WWI /Centennial Perspective/ (6)

-Gotha WD 20 Marine Number 1515 in the factory before delivery in May 1918.
-Power was two 260 hp Mercedes D.IVa engines.
+Gotha WD 20 Marine Number 1515 (of a 3-plane batch of 1515-1517) in the factory before delivery in May 1918.
+Derived from the WD14, the WD20s were designed to carry the larger 50cm torpedo, so power was from two 260 hp Mercedes D.IVa engines.
 Gotha WD 20 Marine Number 1517 had an additional, central rudder similar to that fitted to late-production WD 14s.
-The WD20 was not accepted for operational service due to poor flying characteristics due to being tail heavy, problems similar to those plaguing the contemporary Gotha G.IV and G.V bombers.
+Gotha WD 20 Marine Number 1517 had an additional, central rudder similar to that fitted to late-production WD14s.
+After disappointing results from torpedo attacks, the WD20s were reconfigured for long-range reconnaissance over the North Sea.
+The WD20 was not accepted for operational service due to poor flying characteristics; it was tail heavy, a problem plaguing the contemporary Gotha G.IV and G.V bombers.

 WD14 cockpit with some instruments and controls labeled.